SimasRug/web_code_challange/README.md

 I'm either missing something in the API documentation.
 Or it's a `cors origin` issue.
 Or something with API itself.
 Not sure.

-- Should've pain more attention to specific versions of react, running into all sorts of problems with `Enzyme`
+- Should've pain more attention to specific versions of react, running into all sorts of problems with `Enzyme`.
+I know `@wojtekmaj/enzyme-adapter-react-17` is not an official package.
+But it works for this case.